sandiegopython/test-driven-django-development/tutorials/05-forms.rst

     from .models import Post, Comment
     from .forms import CommentForm

 Now let's start testing our form.
+Remember that we are writing our tests before our code.
+First we pretend we've already written our code in the way we want it to work, then we write tests for that not-yet-written code, then we write the code so it actually works.

-Let's link our comments to post by allowing our form accept a ``post`` keyword argument like this:
+We want to link our comments to posts by allowing our form to accept a ``post`` keyword argument.
+Assuming our ``CommentForm`` has been written this is how we'd like to use it (**you don't need to type this code anywhere**):

 .. code-block:: pycon